Last updated on 2 February 2023

 If you are an existing customer, we have asked you to opt in to receive our email newsletters in the past.
 If you opted in, we have given you the option to unsubscribe in every subsequent email that we sent you, so unless you tell us otherwise, we’ll stay in touch with you to let you know about our future activities.

-We will ask you for your consent to receive emails about Plymouth Arts Centre’s fundraising activities, whether you are a new or existing customer.
+We will ask you for your consent to receive emails about Plymouth Arts Cinema’s fundraising activities, whether you are a new or existing customer.

 During your first purchase with us, we give you an opportunity to be added to our mailing list for marketing and fundraising communications by post.
-Please note that we only post our film guides to Members and regular cinema bookers.
+Please note that we only post our film guides to Members.

 If you are an existing customer, we have asked you for your consent to be contacted by post in the past, so we are using our legitimate interest to keep in touch with you and let you know about our future activities by post.